benjann/robmv/README.md

 Main changes:

+    11jan2021 (version 1.0.4)
+    - -robmv classic- now estimates standard errors and conficence intervals based in influence functions; see options -vce()- and -svy()-; influence functions can be stored using -ifgenerate()-

     02jan2021 (version 1.0.3)
     - robmv mm now has a -location- option
     - correlation matrix is now always returned in e(Corr)